 For instance, if you have a child who suffers from a serious illness, you might consider purchasing a child term rider.
-But if you don’t have children and don’t plan on having them in the future, you may find another rider most beneficial to your circumstance.
+If you don’t have children and don’t plan on having them in the future, you may find another rider most beneficial to your circumstance.

-Additionally, consider that every rider will increase your premium by a different amount.
-A return of premium rider is one of the more expensive riders you can buy and it offers very little value for the money you spend.
-But if your insurance provider offers an accelerated death benefit rider for little to no cost, it’s probably worth adding.
+Additionally, consider that every rider may increase your premium by a different amount.
+A return of premium rider, for example, is one of the most expensive riders you can buy.
+Many customers find that this rider offers minimal value, unless their insurance provider offers an accelerated death benefit rider as well.

 Frequently asked questions